-plr is a command-line utility that can help prevent link rot by automatically archiving links to the Internet Archive.
-It works on markdown or plain text.
+plr is a command-line utility that can help prevent link rot by archiving links to the Internet Archive.
+It currently works on markdown files.

 add the archive links commented out to the markdown content so the admin can un-comment as needed